milanm/DevOps-Roadmap/README.md

 # DevOps Roadmap 2023.

-This is a tep-by-step guide on how to become a DevOps engineer, with links to relevant learning resources.
+This is a step-by-step guide on how to become a DevOps engineer, with links to relevant learning resources.

 ![DevOps roadmap](devops%20tools.png)